TharaneshA/pdf_parser_pipeline/README.md

 ## Acknowledgments

-- OpenAI for GPT-4
+- Gemini API
-- PyMuPDF for PDF processing
+- PyMuPDF and pdfplumber for PDF parsing
+- Unstructured for document layout extraction (used in the unstructured branch)
 - FastAPI for the REST API framework